Zimbredu/Teste_Unitario-API-REST/README.md

 <!--![Test-Pyramid-Eximia-1024x765](https://user-images.githubusercontent.com/66042254/147820353-82acabd8-a70e-413c-b372-0881c20690ac.png)-->
  > <p><div align="left"</p>
  > <img src="https://user-images.githubusercontent.com/66042254/147820353-82acabd8-a70e-413c-b372-0881c20690ac.png" width="100"/>
  > <a href="https://martinfowler.com/articles/practical-test-pyramid.html"><i>The Pratical Test Pyramid </i></a>The "Test Pyramid" is a metaphor that tells us to group software         tests into buckets of different granularity.
 It also gives an idea of how many tests we should have in each of these groups.
 Although the concept of the Test Pyramid has         been around for a while, teams still struggle to put it into practice properly.
 This article revisits the original concept of the Test Pyramid and shows how you can put         this into practice.
 It shows which kinds of tests you should be looking for in the different levels of the pyramid and gives practical examples on how these can be               implemented.
- >  26 February 2018
+ > <a href="https://martinfowler.com/"><i>Martin Fowler</i></a>
   </div></p>